How to use Excel Table within a data validation list (4 easy ways)

 Problems with this approach

-1. If the data validation list is on a separate sheet to the Table, it will not expand.
+1. If the data validation list is on a separate sheet to the Table, it does not expand.

 2. This method only works if the cells selected include the entire Table column (i.e., in our example, if you reference $A$4:$A$7 it will not expand when a new item is added as it is not the whole Table column).